arpitbbhayani/articles/blogs/isolation-forest.md

 ### External Node

 External nodes are leaf nodes that could not be split further and reside at the bottom of the tree.
-An external node will always have a sibling node (either internal or external).
+Each external node will hold the size of the un-built subtree which is used to calculate the anomaly score.

 ## Why sub-sampling helps
 The Isolation Forest algorithm works well when the trees are created, not from the entire dataset, but from a subsampled data set.
 This is contrary to almost all other techniques where every other technique thrives on data and demands more of it for greater accuracy.
 Sub-sampling works wonder in this algorithm because normal instances can interfere with the isolation process by being a little closer to the actual anomalies.
 This is very evident from the diagram below.